 Summer in the garden.
 What could be better… winter, perhaps?

 The long days of summer bring a relaxed air of warmth that settles over homes like a drift of the most delicate silk organza.
 Outdoor life is woven into daily routine, charming all but the most ardent winter-type of personality.
 Is there such a thing?
 Indeed there is – in fact a surprisingly high number of people prefer the colder seasons.
 Love the brightness of summer?
 Some people can't bear it.

-Are you longing for the moment when you can put away your Christmas decorations; find homes for the gifts; eat the last of the festive food and simply get on with life in a brand-new year?
-This can be a tricky time for those suffering from SAD, or Seasonal Affective Disorder, but you can get through it!
-We would like to help you deal with this very common winter problem, as working through the low feeling and arriving at a more enjoyable place is definitely worth the journey.
-This is the perfect time to contemplate new beginnings and a fresh approach to lifeRead more
+Winter can be a tricky time for those suffering from SAD, or Seasonal Affective Disorder, but there are steps you can take to help.
+It's quite a common health problem and it's important to appreciate that there are some fairly simple remedies that might help.
+Working through the low feeling and arriving at a more enjoyable place is definitely worth the journey.
+The first few months of the year offer the perfect time to contemplate new beginnings and a fresh approach to lifeRead more

 Christmas is about to take centre stage andit's good for the soul to rejoice in positive sights, sounds and celebrations.
 So let's not forget those that are taking place all around, unaided by LEDs.
 Nature has its own #festivedisplay which doesnt need to cycle through various flashy patterns in order to impress.
 Whats more, berried bushes are for life, not just for Christmas.
 There are many wild creatures that depend upon the feast during deepest, darkest December.

 Darkness has descended; winter is here.
 Burying your head in the sand won't help.
 Your funds will shortly seep away like rainwater into a freshly-dug ditch.
 But this is a guide to help you start the ball rolling.
 A garden-lover's kick-start - how to enjoy the festive season starts here: